ag-pacier/pyStockBot/README.md

 `10 16 * * * cd /path/to/project_folder/ && $(which python3) trader.py`

 ## Notes
-> By now I have pretty much abandoned this project, as stocks and finance are not really my passion.
+> By now I have pretty much abandoned this project, as stocks and finance are not really my passion; this was mainly a project to quickly teach a friend how to properly use environment variables, and I got interested in building the algorithm he was describing.
 A lot of the building blocks for EMA/SMA crossover event handling and using the Robinhood API are here, so I hope someone out there can get some use out of this or at least use it as a reference to build something cool.

 ~~This project is currently in the testing phase.
 My current setup is a Raspberry Pi 3 running this script via a cronjob every day.~~